-SAG Awards 2018: Women take center stage
+More calls for change in Hollywood at the SAG Awards

 The first award of the night for outstanding performance by a male actor in a comedy went to William H. Macy for "Shameless," his third for that role and his fourth career win.

-Julia Louis-Dreyfus also won for her role on "Veep," but the actress was not present to receive the award.
-Her "Veep" castmates acknowledged Louis-Dreyfus moments later, when they won for best ensemble performance by a cast in a television comedy.
+Julia Louis-Dreyfus became the most decorated actor in the history of the SAG Awards, with nine wins overall.
+The "Veep" star, who is receiving treatment for breast cancer, won the award for best performance by a female actor in a comedy series and will receive a statue as a member of the cast of "Veep," which won for best comedy series ensemble.

-"This Is Us" star Sterling K. Brown continued his winning streak with the award for outstanding performance by a male actor in a drama series.
+"This Is Us" star Sterling K. Brown won the award for outstanding performance by a male actor in a drama series, becoming the first black actor with this achievement since the Screen Actors Guild started handing out awards in 1995.

 Brown had some advice for up-and-coming actors.